- In the book, Bambi and his father examine the body of a poacher who has just been shot dead note :

-"Do you see how he's lying there dead, like one of us?
+"Do you see how He's lying there dead, like one of us?
 Listen, Bambi.
 He isn't all-powerful as they say.
-Everything that lives and grows doesn't come from him.
+Everything that lives and grows doesn't come from Him.
 He isn't above us.
 He's just the same as we are.
 He has the same fears, the same needs, and suffers in the same way.
-He can be killed like us, and then he lies helpless on the ground like all the rest of us, as you see Him now."There was a silence."Do you understand me, Bambi?" asked the old stag."I think so."
+He can be killed like us, and then He lies helpless on the ground like all the rest of us, as you see Him now."There was a silence."Do you understand me, Bambi?" asked the old stag."I think so."
 Bambi said in a whisper."Then speak." the old stag commanded.Bambi was inspired and said trembling, "There is Another who is over us all, over us and over Him."

 - After Faline licks his cheek, Bambi imagines himself prancing around in the clouds.. and then suddenly, Ronno jumps out of the cloud instead of Faline, starting a fight.
 He came outta nowhere, destroying the Imagine Spot and even accompanied by a Scare Chord.

-The scene where three birds are hiding from the hunters in the bush and one of them gets scared, flies up and gets shot and the body falling down to ground is shown.
+- The scene where three birds are hiding from the hunters in the bush and one of them gets scared, flies up and gets shot and the body falling down to ground is shown.

-Here's a fun fact: The music that plays for that scene?
+- Here's a fun fact: The music that plays for that scene?
 John Williams was inspired by it for another famous movie score...